AlreadyBored/basic-js/README.md

 ### **Vigenere cipher**

 Cryptography is awesome!
-Let's try to organize the production of encryption machines.
+Let's try to organize production of encryption machines.
 Our machines will use one of the encryption methods that are easy to understand, but also not amenable to simple cryptanalysis - the [**Vigenere cipher**](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher).

 Our machine will have 2 modifications: **direct** and **reverse** (the type of machine is determined at the moment of creation).
 The **direct** machine simply encodes and decodes the string that was transmitted to it, and the **reverse** machine returns an **inverted** string after encoding and decoding.